tchappel/robot-market/README.md

 ## TODO

-- persist state with redux-persist (robots, cart and form) -> will require redux-forms
+- make the app responsive at all screen sizes (with dynamic Drawer?);
-- make the app responsive at all screen sizes (with dynamic Drawer?)
+- add tests